From Zimbabwe to Texas and everywhere in between, people just want to feel connected, happy and loved.

 - Singing.
 Oh dear god.
 I’m so tone deaf that I have no idea whether a contestant on American Idol is doing a great job or a crap job.
 I have to wait for other people’s reactions, and then I follow suit.

 And I’m not self hating here, these are just basic facts about myself that I lovingly accept.

-And there are a couple things that I’m really good at.
+And there are a couple of things that I’m really good at.
 And one of them is helping people eat better.

 And I’m passionate about helping people eat better because I understand the connection between eating like shit and feeling like shit.

-Eating might seem like such an inconsequential (I’m not even going to tell you how I spelled that one) thing because we do it so often, but yet it has the most impact on how we feel and how healthy we are more than anything else we do.
+Eating might seem like such an inconsequential (I’m not even going to tell you how I spelled that one) thing because we do it so often, but yet it has the most impact on how we feel and how healthy we are, more than anything else we do.

 And that’s because we do it so often.